5 Ways Eye Tracking Can Improve Your Web Usability

 Users take in visual information much faster than their mind can consciously process.

-Complemented with a ‘Think Aloud’ protocol, users’ conscious behaviours are expressed while their unconscious performance is recorded via eye movements.
+Complemented with a ‘Think Aloud’ protocol, users’ conscious behaviors are expressed while their unconscious performance is recorded via eye movements.
 Failure to mention what users scan, might make you think they missed certain information.
 So, combining what users say with what they see gives an in-depth understanding of how they interact with your website.

 Limitations of Eye Tracking